helenclx/leilukin-site/src/shrines/cassettebeasts/articles/sunny-minor-role.md

 > Sunny's quest will be available to those who have finished the base game's story

+Another reason I would prefer Sunny, or any possible future new partners, to be unlocked as partners in the post-game is that I believe the base game having six partner characters are enough.

 Learning that Sunny was a late addition to the game during the game's development only cemented my feelings that I was fine with Sunny having little screen time in the game.
 To be honest, if I were the developers, I would not expect a minor NPC I added to my game only at the last minute to become this popular with the players either.

 With all that being said, I am looking forward to recruiting Sunny as a partner and exploring her story more in the "Sunshine Update".
 Partner characters are a major appeal of {% cite "Cassette Beasts" %} to me, so I welcome more content updates involving partner characters.